getsentry/sentry-clj/README.md

 - `:fingerprint` - a sequence of `String`s that Sentry should use as a [fingerprint](https://docs.sentry.io/learn/rollups/#customize-grouping-with-fingerprints).
 - `:level` - a `Keyword`.
 One of `:debug`, `:info`, `:warning`, `:error`, `:fatal`.
 Probably most useful in conjunction with `:message` if you need to report an exceptional condition that's not an exception.
 - `:logger` - a `String` which identifies the logger.
-- `:message` - a map containing Message information.
+- `:message` - a map or `String` containing Message information.
 See below.
 - `:platform` - a `String` which identifies the platform.
 - `:release` - a `String` which identifies the release.
 - `:request` - a map containing Request information.
 See below.